 Take out appropriate insurance: No matter how many defences you put into place, you have to bear in mind that cybercriminals are a cunning bunch and can often get around these defences.
 With this in mind, you should make sure you have appropriate insurance coverage in place to reduce the losses you face if you become the victim of this sort of crime.

-By stepping up measures and taking preventative action, small businesses can vastly reduce the risk of becoming another cybercrime statistic.
+Small business to follow step by step beginner’s guide for generating online business leads by stepping up measures and taking preventative action, small businesses can vastly reduce the risk of becoming another cybercrime statistic.